johnmaeda/SK-Recipes/README.md

 * ✅ The latest [.Net 7.0 SDK](https://dotnet.microsoft.com/en-us/download)
 * ✅ [Polyglot Notebooks for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode)

-When the three items above are installed, this notebook should be formatted nicely with code blocks that have a little ▶️ (play) button next to them.
-This lets you run the code from within Visual Studio Code and serves as a little playground for your initial Semantic Kernel learnings.
+When the three items above are installed, this notebook should be formatted nicely with code blocks that have a little ▶️ (play) button next to them when you hover over the code.
+The "Polyglot Notebooks for VS Code" extension is what lets you run all the code snippets from within VS Code and serves as a little playground for your initial Semantic Kernel learnings.

 Separate from installing software, you will need to have an API key to access the OpenAI models.